"You never know what part of your work can open up major opportunities and affect meaningful change for society"

-The inaugural awardee is Dr. Traci C. West, Professor of Ethics and African American Studies at Drew University Theological School in Madison, New Jersey.
-She is globally recognized for her work on defending violence against women, racism, clergy ethics, sexuality, and other justice issues in church and society.
+Dr. Traci C. West is professor of ethics and African American studies at Drew University Theological School in Madison, New Jersey.
+She is globally recognized for her work on violence against women, racism, clergy ethics, sexuality, and other justice issues in church and society.
 Dr. West is an ordained elder in the New York Annual Conference of the United Methodist Church.

 The CrossCurrents Research Colloquium brings together fellows (religious scholars, sociologists, clergy, activists, artists and others) who have dedicated their work on topics pertaining to faith-based social and religious justice.
 The Colloquium offers a unique opportunity for in-depth scholarly exploration by creating a harmonious environment conducive to research, discourse, collaboration, and reflection.

 At the Colloquium, fellows pursue individual and group research for focused and facilitated discussions and seminars.
 Exemplary work is eligible for publication and exposure in CrossCurrents.
 Since 1950, CrossCurrents, is the preeminent quarterly publication for multi-denominational, faith-based participants and leaders alike.